What is Intensification?

 - The objective of the Laneway and Garden Suites Guidelines/Pilot Project is to allow for laneway and garden suites that respect the character and quality of Regina’s established neighbourhoods.

 - Several Neighbourhood Plans need to be updated while other areas of the city do not yet have a neighbourhood plan.
-This initiative will determine the order for developing plans to address local needs and opportunities for intensification.

 - Redevelopment of the former railyards and Taylor Field site represents a once in a lifetime opportunity to bring thousands of new residents to the City’s core which would drastically increase the intensification rate.